Edmonton Oilers Rumored to Have Interest in Mike Green

 Once the captain was confirmed, much of the talk on social media quickly shifted focus as word spread that Elliotte Friedman had said he believed the Oilers had interest in both Tyler Ennis from the Ottawa Senators and Mike Green from the Detroit Red Wings.

 Ennis wasn’t new information.
 Green sort of came out of left field.
-But, there might be something to a Green trade as he’s being held out of the lineup by the Red Wings for precautionary reasons.
+But, there might have been something to a Green trade as he’s was being held out of the lineup by the Red Wings for precautionary reasons.

 Related: Diving Into the Detroit Red Wings No-Trade Clauses